-Every month the Wisconsin Cherry Growers will showcase new seasonal recipes featuring Door County cherries.
+Every month the Wisconsin Cherry Growers will showcase new seasonal recipe featuring Door County cherries.

 This spicy mixture wows traditional salsa lovers.